Code of Business Conduct and Ethics

 The obligation to preserve confidential information continues even after employment ends.
 Employees, officers and directors must continue to comply with the provisions of any confidentiality or similar agreement they have signed, but even in the absence of such an agreement, all individuals are under a legal duty to not use or disclose confidential information belonging to the Company.

 All inquiries regarding LGI from non-employees, such as financial analysts and journalists, should be directed to the Chief Executive Officer, Investor Relations, or the Chief Financial Officer.
 LGI's policy is to cooperate with every reasonable request of government investigators for information.
 At the same time, LGI is entitled to all the safeguards provided by law for the benefit of persons under investigation or accused of wrongdoing, including legal representation.
-If a representative of any government or government agency seeks an interview with you or requests access to data or documents for the purposes of an investigation, you should refer the representative to our General Counsel or our Chief Executive Officer.
+If a representative of any government or government agency seeks an interview with you or requests access to data or documents for the purposes of an investigation, you should refer the representative to our Compliance Officer or our Chief Executive Officer.
 You also should preserve all materials, including documents and e-mails that might relate to any pending or reasonably possible investigation.

-Employees, officers and directors must also agree to make prompt, full and complete disclosure to the Company and to assign to the Company the entire, worldwide right, title and interest in and to any and all inventions, developments, concepts or ideas made or conceived (either alone or jointly) by an employee, officer or director during the term of or in connection with employment at the Company, which are made or conceived on the time of, or at the expense of, or with materials or labor supplied by the Company.
+Employees, officers and directors must also make prompt, full and complete disclosure to the Company and to assign to the Company the entire, worldwide right, title and interest in and to any and all inventions, developments, concepts or ideas made or conceived (either alone or jointly) by an employee, officer or director during the term of or in connection with employment at the Company, which are made or conceived on the time of, or at the expense of, or with materials or labor supplied by the Company.
 Such intellectual property shall include patentable and unpatentable inventions, implemented ideas or improvements.
 Personal use of such intellectual property or a transfer of such intellectual property to a third party is a violation of this Code of Business Conduct and Ethics.

 Each employee, officer and director must endeavor to deal fairly and in good faith with LGI’s customers, suppliers, competitors, shareholders and employees.
 No employee, officer or director shall take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair dealing practices.

-Antitrust and anti-bribery laws are designed to prohibit practices that might unreasonably restrict competition or involve corrupt payments to foreign government officials.
-These laws deal with agreements and practices “in restraint of trade”, such as price-fixing and boycotting suppliers or customers.
+Antitrust and fair competition laws are designed to prohibit practices that might unreasonably restrict competition.
+These laws deal with agreements and practices “in restraint of trade”, such as bid rigging, price-fixing and boycotting suppliers or customers.
 They also prohibit (i) pricing intended to drive a competitor out of business; (ii) disparaging, misrepresenting or harassing a competitor; (iii) stealing trade secrets; (iv) bribery; and (v) kickbacks.

 LGI relies on our accounting records to produce reports for management, stockholders, creditors, governmental agencies, and others.
+LGI is also required to file periodic and other reports with the Securities and Exchange Commission and takes its disclosure responsibilities seriously.
 The Company is committed to maintaining books and records that accurately and fairly reflect our financial transactions.
+LGI takes all reasonable steps to ensure that these reports furnish the marketplace with full, fair, accurate, timely and understandable disclosures regarding the financial and business condition of LGI.
 Each employee, officer and director must maintain accurate and fair records of transactions, time reports, expense accounts and other business records.

 • No undisclosed or unrecorded funds or assets may be established for any purpose.